Ten More Reasons Not to Workout

 Nothing is more important than your health.
 Three 60-minute workouts a week is all you need to make a difference.
-You probably spend that much time just watching late night talk shows.
+You probably spend that much time online every day.
 Put your workouts on the schedule.
 Post that schedule where you see it every day.
 Now when something comes up, schedule around your fitness time.

 "The gym is boring."